0xvpr/SCCT-Trainer/README.md

 documented, it is certainly doable.
 It took a bit of research just to get the compiler to compile
 all of the various non-standard 'MS-isms' that are included in <code>windows.h</code> and <code>tlhelp32.h</code>.

-Another issue was that, since I exclusively edited the project in <code>nvim</code>, I had a ton of problems getting [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) to properly recognize that I was using windows headers and give me auto-completion options.
+Another issue was that, since I exclusively edited the project in <code>nvim</code>, I had a ton of problems
+getting [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) to properly recognize that I was using windows headers and give me auto-completion options.
 I eventually decided that I was better off just using <code>CoC</code> for my auto-completion desires.
-It was a hassle setting up the compile_flags.txt file to stop breaking CoC due to too many errors but
+It was a hassle setting up the <code>compile_flags.txt</code> file to stop breaking <code>CoC</code> due to too many errors but
 I eventually got it working and I use it for most of my projects in both C & C++.

 #### How it works